 About the New OlD-Fashioned

-The New Old-Fashioned is a Rock and Roll/Americana band from Dayton, Ohio.
+The New Old Fashioned is a rock and roll band from Dayton, OH.

-Since forming in 2011, The New Old-Fashioned has shared the stage with illustrious acts such as J Roddy Walston and the Business, Whitey Morgan, McGuffey Lane, Motel Beds, Good English, Andrew Combs, and Water Liars.
+Since forming in 2011, The New Old-Fashioned has shared the stage with acts such as J Roddy Walston and the Business, Tyler Childers, William Matheny, Whitey Morgan, Tim Easton, McGuffey Lane, Motel Beds, Buffalo Wabs & The Price Hill Hustle, Andrew Combs, Shrug, and Water Liars.